kamshory/OTP-Pi/README.md

 ## Prefix-Based Routing

 In reality, cost efficiency becomes very important for users.
 The cost of sending SMS should be reduced as much as possible.
-Telecommunications operators usually apply lower fees when sending SMS to subscriber numbers of the same telecommunications operator.
+Telecommunications operators usually apply lower cost when sending SMS to subscriber numbers of the same telecommunications operator.
 On the other hand, the cost of sending SMS will be higher when sending SMS to customer numbers from other operators.

 OTP-Pi allows users to set up SMS sending.
 For example: a user uses 4 modems with 4 different SIM cards from different telecommunication operators.